Shadow Gallery: Live performances

 To the chagrin of long-time fans, the band waited until 2010 to perform live, despite having been together (as Shadow Gallery) since the early 1990s.
 When asked the question in one interview, Wehrkamp explained that "We have always been more a studio band than a performing band unfortunately, and while we rehearsed for a tour just before Tyranny was started, a few obstacles blocked our touring options, and we were locked back in the studio to make another record.
 I know there are many people who cannot understand why we haven't played in support of this record, and I can see why they feel that way, but honestly, it's very difficult."

 In a more recent 2005 interview, he cited the band's various side projects as a reason, stating that "I truly think that it will maybe never happen as we all have full diaries, families, full time jobs and mortgages...
 I for instance give lessons and I play in 2 other bands...
 But we will seriously consider it this time, as it will be very difficult to get all the guys of the band together to go on tour.
 Besides it was never our intention in the first place to do live gigs as SG is most and for all a real studio band.
 Maybe, some day, never say never…."

-On December 17, 2009 it was announced on the band's website they were going to make their first live appearance on the Triton Power Cruise (along with 9 other bands), which was set to sail April 30 - May 3, 2010 from Miami, Florida.
+On December 17, 2009, it was announced on the band's website they were going to make their first live appearance on the Triton Power Cruise (along with nine other bands), which was set to sail April 30 to May 3, 2010, from Miami, Florida.
 However, in February the cruise was cancelled due to an extreme medical crisis within the promoter's family.

-On April 17 of 2010, Shadow Gallery announced on their website they will be the headliner on Saturday, October 2, 2010 at ProgPower Europe in Baarlo, Netherlands.
-On July 20 a local show in Tannersville, PA on September 5, 2010 at Barley Creek Brewing Company was announced.
-This will become the band's debut show and the opening band will be New Jersey based progressive metal act Suspyre.
+On April 17, 2010, Shadow Gallery announced on their website they will be the headliner on Saturday, October 2, 2010, at ProgPower Europe in Baarlo, Netherlands.
+On July 20 a local show in Tannersville, Pennsylvania, on September 5, 2010, at Barley Creek Brewing Company was announced.
+This will become the band's debut show and the opening band will be New Jersey–based progressive metal act Suspyre.

 On the same day a statement appeared on the band's website saying they would embark on a two-week European tour starting with the ProgPower Europe show on October 2.
 The tour is called the "Shadow Gallery Live: 2010 Tour" and is sponsored by Greek concert promoter Warcry Entertainment Group.
 Support act during most of the shows will be the Greek modern rock band Maplerun.
 Although all band members have performed live onstage before in other bands this will be the first tour in 20 years of their career as Shadow Gallery.

-In the weeks following the initial announcement more tour dates were confirmed and as of August 23, 2010 the final European tour schedule is listed as:
+In the weeks following the initial announcement more tour dates were confirmed and as of August 23, 2010, the final European tour schedule is listed as: